 The City of Perry Sewer Master Plan is a proactive planning effort that has been initiated in direct response to recent significant growth and changing development patterns.
 Using a consulting engineer, the City of Perry is finalizing the plan, which will detail and prioritize sewer projects for then ext 20 years.
 The plan takes into consideration desirable growth areas and the sewer capacity required to serve new residents, commercial development, and new Industries.
-The plan takes into for constructing and bringing online a new vasterator treatment facility which will guardational growth in the eastern portion of Perry and alleviate sewer capacity concorrs divywide.
+The plan takes into for constructing and bringing online a new vasterater treatment Hally four additional growth in the eastern portion of Perry and alleviate sewer capacity concorrs divywide.
 Visithe City of Perry's website to follow ongoing planning initiatives in Perry!

-GPA wonts to hear from you and feature news from around the state.
-This month, we are showcasing GPA District 5.
+GPA wants to hear from you and feature news from around the state.
+This manth, we are showcasing GPA District 5.
 Thank you to Mary Hulfsteller, AICP, GPA District 5 Director for this update!